What if Islam had never existed? To some,

 punishment,live slavery, non existence

-of art,banned creativity,
+of art,banned creativity,music sense of

 humor,womens rights, human rights

-the dominant Islamic
+make indeed the dominant Islamic

-sect a great culture of
+sect a great culture of tribals) As a

 cultural and moral force,Islam has helped